Posted on

 This is probably going to sound like a sales pitch because it’s coming from us, but that’s really not the intention of this post.
 It doesn’t matter which node implementation you choose, just choose the one you want or whatever is the most convenient for you to get started with.

-Run Bitcoin Core, run BitcoinKnots run start9labs, run BtcpayServer, runcitadel, my god even umbrel if you must.
-The important thing is that it’s YOUR node.
+Run Bitcoin Core, run BitcoinKnots run start9labs, run BtcpayServer, runcitadel, umbrel or Raspiblitz.
+The important part is that it’s YOUR node.
 Think about it.
 We have ~18000 Bitcoin nodes online which is a laughable number when you compare it to the number of people on Nostr, Bitcoin talk and Twitter.
 At least three of those 18k are mine, and I suspect more people run multiple nodes, so the actual number of noderunning individuals is probably another magnitude smaller.

 These Noderunners are serving the network, but much more importantly, they can verify that they get real Bitcoin when receiving UTXOs.
 And they can do so independently, over Tor, which means that, to this day, no one can stop them from doing so.
 If you don’t use your own node, you’re using someone else’s node.